 A lot of those eco-municipalities were impulsed by citizen activists trying to make their community more sustainable.
 Indeed, the municipalities in the US have much less power than the ones in Sweden, which explains the importance of grass-roots movements in the country.
 Therefore, an eco-municipality in the USA can’t be based in the same way than in Sweden; the participation of actors outside of the local government is even more important : local businesses, associations, schools, citizens…

-The work made to spread the eco-municipality concept and the Natural Step principles in the USA was mostly made through IEMEA, directed both by Torbjorn Lahti and Sara James, in collaboration with the Natural Step Canada.
-Today SSA is collaborating with Full Circle Discovery (an organization is based in Vandergrift, one of the first American eco-municipalities) via Cindi Contie to plan the Tours in Sweden.
+To this day SSA is collaborating with Full Circle Discovery (an organization based in Vandergrift, one of the first American eco-municipalities) via Cindi Contie to plan the Tours in Sweden.

 A project of twinning between American Eco-municipalities and Swedish ones is currently under way.
 This would be a great opportunity to strenghten and develop the communities concerned and their work for sustainability, as well as the eco-municipality concept.